 - Pregnancy (you can get life insurance while pregnant)

-It is also likely that, due to your condition, the insurance company will want to know more about how manic depressive disorder has affected you, as well as what you are doing to help with managing or controlling the condition.
-Therefore, you may be asked some or all of the following questions about your health:
+It is also likely that, due to your condition, the insurance company will want to know more about how manic-depressive disorder has affected you, as well as what you are doing to help with managing or controlling the condition.
+Here are example questions you may be asked:

 - Over the past year, have you experienced any of the symptoms of manic-depressive disorder?
 The underwriters will also want to know if you have experienced any of the symptoms of this condition, which can oftentimes include agitation, irritability, difficulty concentrating, difficulty sleeping.